wayfareio/wayfare.io/_posts/2016-11-29-allkiind-in-it-for-good.markdown

 We’re inspired by the team at AllKiind team and the beautiful way they are pursuing work & the common good.
 They are a living example of “a small group of thoughtful, committed citizens [that] can change the world”, and they have.

-We’re excited to have them a part of [Spread Joy](wayfare.ticketleap.com/spread-joy) Market this Saturday at Wayfare Costa Mesa!
+We’re excited to have them a part of [Spread Joy](https://wayfare.ticketleap.com/spread-joy) Market this Saturday at FLDWRK Costa Mesa!
 Stop by THIS Saturday from 11 AM - 4PM to shop Allkiind products, meet the team, and enjoy a Neat Coffee or one of many incredible local food vendors!
 Click to learn more about Spread Joy or enter our door prize giveaway!